john4/caffiend/README.md

-Caffeined
+caffiend
 =========

-Caffeined is a side project being developed Boston students to make caffeine record keeping elegant and powerful.
+Caffiend is a side project being developed Boston students to make caffeine record keeping elegant and powerful.